Ticks and Prevention

 Which diseases are found in Australian ticks?

 The most common allergic condition is tick paralysis.
-In more recent years, scientists identified the mammalian meat allergy caused by tick bites.
-This results in patients experiencing allergic reactions when eating the meat of any mammal.
+In more recent years, scientists identified the mammalian meat allergy (MMA) caused by an allergen called ‘alpha-gal,’ contracted via tick bites.
+This results in patients experiencing allergic reactions, including life-threatening anaphylaxis, when eating meat or other animal-derived products.
+MMA can be contracted alongside other tick-borne pathogens.

-For more information on tick allergies visit the Tick Induced Allergies Research Awareness website.
+For more information on tick allergies visit the Tick Induced Allergies Research Awareness (TIARA) website.

 Prevention of tick bites

-There are ways you can avoid ticks and reduce the risk of being bitten.
-When spending time in grassy or bushy areas, in nature, at the beach or at home, use the Tips for Preventing Tick Bites factsheet [PDF 800kB].
+There are many ways to reduce the risk of being bitten.
+Before spending time in grassy or bushy areas, in nature, at the beach or at home, please read Prevention of Tick Bites [PDF].

 How to remove a tick